FINS Swim Team

 How long is the season?

-In 2018 practice starts Tuesday, May 29, including a swim test to determine placement of new 8-and-under swimmers.
-Time trials will take place on Saturday, June 9, followed quickly by our first B meet on Wednesday, June 13 and our first A meet on Saturday, June 16.
-The “regular” season runs through our B Relay Carnival on July 18, with Divisional Championships and other post-season meets through July 29.
+Practices will begin June 2, following a swim test on June 1 to determine placement of new and 8-under swimmers.
+Time Trials will take place on Saturday, June 12, followed quickly by our first B Meet on Wednesday, June 16 and our first A Meet on Saturday, June 19.
+The season concludes with the Division I Championship meet on July 24.

 Where can I find the team schedule?